nathanwebsterdotme/su-trainingvm/README.md

 &nbsp;
 &nbsp;

 This vagrant machine uses an NFS folder to allow us to edit code in our local environment.
 You will see the following message asking for admin permissions to configure this on first run.
-Please enter your local user admin password when prompted.

 > ==> systemsup: Exporting NFS shared folders...
 > ==> systemsup: Preparing to edit /etc/exports.
 Administrator privileges will be required...